 - 3.4 We recognise that children are capable of abusing other children, and that it can happen both inside and outside of school and online.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh", "boys will be boys" or "part of growing up", as we are aware that downplaying such behaviours can lead to a culture of unacceptable behaviours, an unsafe environment and a culture that normalises abuse.
-This may lead to children accepting it as normal and not reporting it. - 3.5 We take a position that at St. Cuthbert's RC High School 'it could happen here.'
+This may lead to children accepting it as normal and not reporting it. - 3.5 We take a position that at St Cuthbert's Roman Catholic High School 'it could happen here.'
 We know that just because there are no reports, it does not mean it hasn't happened or will happen. - 3.6 We recognise the gendered nature of child-on-child abuse.
-However, all child-on-child abuse is unacceptable. - 3.7 We also recognise that LGBTQ+ pupils have lower levels of wellbeing and may be more likely to be a victim of child-on-child abuse. - 3.8 Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery)
+However, all child-on-child abuse is unacceptable. - 3.7 We also recognise that LGBTQ+ pupils have lower levels of wellbeing and may be more likely to be a victim of child-on-child abuse. - 3.8 Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - up skirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and

-9 The communication in relation to new and emerging risks comes from our engagement with the Director of Safeguarding in the Trust who will be engaging with local safeguarding partnerships, training within the school and frontline information - noticing and sharing information so that data and intelligence can be gathered, analysed and acted upon.
+9 The communication in relation to new and emerging risks comes from our engagement with the Head of Safeguarding in the Trust who will be engaging with local safeguarding partnerships, training within the school and frontline information - noticing and sharing information so that data and intelligence can be gathered, analysed and acted upon.